stevleibelt/General_Howtos/development.d/security.md

 ## General

-The OWASP Web Securityx Testing Guide is a prettxy passive but incredible good one.
+The OWASP Web Security Testing Guide is a prett passive but incredible good one.
 It contains classics like SQL injection but also way more.

 * Session
 * Cookies